LeoNiedermeier/LeoNiedermeier.github.io/_docs/java/maven/maven_git_versions.md

 * Tag
 * Build (same like SNAPSHOT)
 * Push to git repository

+{: .info title="No source changes"}
+Because the release version is set by a command line parameter and not inside the `pom.xml` files, there are no source code changes.
+On the opposite the maven release plugin (http://maven.apache.org/maven-release/maven-release-plugin/index.html) changes the `pom.xml` two times.

 ## Additional Optional Steps
 * Calculate the revision depending on branch, available tags